 With this statement, Yolngu elders of northeast Arnhem Land open their hearts to a new relationship for the Yidaki with global culture.

-This website has been prepared with this goal in mind, as a collaboration between many Yolŋu Aboriginal People, Buku-Larrŋgay Mulka, the art and craft centre in remote Yirrkala, Northern Territory, Australia and myself, a musician from the United States of America who relocated to Australia to learn about the yidaki as part of a Masters Degree in Aboriginal and Torres Strait Islander Studies at Charles Darwin University, sponsored by a fellowship from the Australian-American Fulbright Commission.
-We’ve created this site to answer questions and clarify common misconceptions about the didjeridu, from the perspective of Yolŋu Aboriginal People.
+This website was prepared with this goal in mind, as a collaboration between many Yolŋu Aboriginal People, Buku-Larrŋgay Mulka, the art and craft centre in remote Yirrkala, Northern Territory, Australia and myself, a musician from the United States of America who relocated to Australia to learn about the yidaki as part of a Master’s Degree in Aboriginal and Torres Strait Islander Studies at Charles Darwin University, sponsored by a fellowship from the Australian-American Fulbright Commission.
+We’ve created this site to answer questions and clarify common misconceptions about the didjeridu from the perspective of Yolŋu Aboriginal People.

-While there are some notes on how the instrument is played, it is only to show a few ways Yolŋu yidaki playing is different from other styles.
+While there are some notes on how the instrument is played, it is only to show the ways Yolŋu yidaki playing differs from other styles.
 This is not a comprehensive “How to Play Didjeridu” website.
-We have also produced the CD Hard Tongue Didgeridoo.
-This CD teaches the fundamentals of Yolŋu yidaki playing.
+We also produced Hard Tongue Didgeridoo.
+This album teaches the fundamentals of Yolŋu yidaki playing.

-Part of the development of this website was a survey conducted among didjeridu players who are active on the internet, to assess worldwide knowledge of and interest in Yolŋu yidaki and to collect statements on various issues related to the didjeridu.
-With the results, presented in the appendices of this website, a channel of communication was opened between cultures, and Yolŋu could see what sort of response was necessary.
-Thank you to all those who participated in the survey.
+The development of this website included a survey of didjeridu players who are active on the internet, to assess worldwide knowledge of and interest in Yolŋu yidaki and to collect statements on various issues related to the didjeridu.
+The results, presented in the appendices of this website, opened a channel of communication between cultures.
+Yolŋu listened and decided what response was necessary.
+Thank you to all the participants in the survey.

 It must be noted right from the start that the didjeridu is not solely owned by Yolŋu People.
-There are many diverse Aboriginal groups who have used the instrument for a long time, and no one group can claim full ownership of it.
+Many diverse Aboriginal groups have used the instrument for a long time and no one group can claim full ownership of it.
 It is also impossible to represent all the views of a whole cultural group in one small document.
 This website represents the views of certain individuals of one cultural group in one small part of Northern Australia, some of the people who are traditional owners of the specific didjeridu known as yidaki.

 Yolŋu knowledge belongs to Yolŋu people.
 Information, images, video and audio provided here are to be treated with respect and not reused without permission.
 If you have any questions about use of this material or would like to discuss the site further, please join us on our Facebook page.

-The website is set up like a book, and has a natural progression of information that builds on earlier material as it goes.
-It is meant to be viewed from beginning to end, one page at a time.
+The website is set up like a book, with a natural progression of information that builds on earlier material as it goes.
+It is best viewed from beginning to end, one page at a time.
 You can skip to the bits you are most interested in if you like, but your understanding of the whole will be much better if you start from the beginning!